joejavacavalier2001/force-kde-logout.service/README.md

 ### force\_logout.pl
 /usr/local/bin

-When running "mv" or "cp" to move the files,
+When running "mv" or "cp" to move or copy the files,
 you may want use the -Z option to ensure that the files are moved or copied
 with the proper SELinux labels in the destination directories.